Joechann0831/LFZSSR/README.md

 ### 4. Hyper-parameters

-We set the hyper-parameters during training and testing after tuning on our testing data, if you want to use our algorithm on your own data, please refer to [Hyper-parameters](https://github.com/Joechann0831/LFZSSR/tree/master/hyper-parameters) for detailed descriptions of each hyper-parameter.
+We set the hyper-parameters during training and testing after tuning on our testing data.
+If you want to use our algorithm on your own data, please refer to [Hyper-parameters](https://github.com/Joechann0831/LFZSSR/tree/master/hyper-parameters) for detailed descriptions of each hyper-parameter.

 ## Citation